-Date:

-Noncompliant Adult:

-Adult family member:

-Community Service & Self-Sufficiency Requirement (CSSR):

-Under Section 12 of the U.S. Housing Act, the Mobile Housing Authority is required to enforce the community service and self-sufficiency requirement (CSSR).
-Under the CSSR, each nonexempt adult family member residing in public housing must perform 8 hours per month of community service or self sufficiency activities.
+Date: Noncompliant Adult: Adult family member: Community Service & Self-Sufficiency Requirement (CSSR): Under Section 12 of the U.S. Housing Act, the Mobile Housing Authority is required to enforce the community service and self-sufficiency requirement (CSSR).
+Under the CSSR, each nonexempt adult family member residing in public housing must perform 8 hours per month or community service or self sufficiency activities.
 Noncompliance: Mobile Housing Authority has found that the nonexempt individual named above is in noncompliance with the CSSR.
 This work-out agreement is MHA's written notification to you of this noncompliance.
 Our records show that for the most recent lease term you were required to perform hours of CSSR activities.
-However, there were hours of verified CSSR activities.
-Therefore, you are in noncompliance for hours.
+However, there werehours of verified CSSR activities.
+Therefore, you are in noncompliance forhours.
 Mobile Housing Authority will not renew the lease at the end of the current 12-month lease term unless the head of household and noncompliant adult sign a written work-out agreement with Mobile Housing Authority or the family provides written assurance that is satisfactory to Mobile Housing Authority explaining that the noncompliant adult no longer resides in the unit.
-The regulations require that the work-out agreement include the means through which a noncompliant family member will comply with the CSSR requirement.
+The regulations require that the work-out agreement include the means through which a noncomplian family member will comply with the CSSR requirement.
 [24 CFR 960.607(c), Notice PIH 2015-12].
 The terms of the CSSR work-out agreement are on the reverse side of this page.

-Enforcement: Should a family member refuse to sign this CSSR work-out agreement, or fail to comply with the terms of this CSSR work-out agreement, or fail to provide satisfactory written assurance that the noncompliant adult no longer resides in the unit, Mobile Housing Authority is required to initiate termination of tenancy proceedings at the end of the current 12-month lease [24 CFR 966.53(c)].
+Enforcement: Should a family member refuse to sign this CSSR work-out agreement, or fail to comply with the terms of this CSSR work-out agreement, or fail to provide satisfactory written comply with the terms of this CSSR work-out agreement, or fail to provide satisfactory written assurance that the noncompliant adult no longer resides in the unit, Mobile Housing Authority is required to initiate termination of tenancy proceedings at the end of the current 12-month lease [24 CFR 966.53(c)].

-Terms of CSSR Work-Out Agreement
+Term s of CSSR Work-Out Agreement

-Noncompliant Adult:
+Nonce ompliant Adult:

-Please check one of the below boxes:
+Please e check one of the below boxes:

-- □ I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
-[Verification attached.] - □ I, the noncompliant adult named above, agree to complete hours in the upcoming 12-month lease term.
+I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
+[Verification attached.]

+I, the noncompliant adult named above, agree to complete hours in the upcoming 12-month lease term.
 These hours include the hours not fulfilled in the most previous lease term, plus the 96 hours for the upcoming lease term.

-Below is a description of means through which I will comply with the CSSR requirement:
+Below is a description of means through which I will comply we requirement: ith the CSSR

 Description of Activity Number of Hours

-1.

-2.

-3.

-4.

-5.
+1

+2

+3

+4

+5

 Total Hours

-SIGNED AND ATTESTED THIS DATE
+SIGN TED AND ATTESTED THIS DATE

-Signature: Date:
+Signat ure: Date:

 Head of Household

-Signature: Date:
+Signat ure: Date:

 Noncompliant Adult, if other than Head of Household

-Signature: Date:
+Signat ure: Date:

 MHA Official

-Top of the Docu ment